rollup/plugins/packages/node-resolve/README.md

 An `Array` which instructs the plugin to limit module resolution to those whose names match patterns in the array. _Note: Modules not matching any patterns will be marked as external._

+Alternatively, you may pass in a function that returns a boolean to confirm whether the module should be included or not.

 Examples:

 - `resolveOnly: ['batman', /^@batcave\/.*$/]`